juanbracho/UT_Module2/README.md

 - Creating reusable scripts to automate tasks.
 - Data visualization and formatting with Excel.

-## Placeholder Sections
-- **Result Screenshot Placeholder**: Add a screenshot showing the VBA result.
-- **Code Placeholder**: Include the VBA code used for the assignment.

 ## Resources
 - Microsoft Excel with VBA enabled.
 - Stock market data provided in the assignment folder.

-Feel free to replace the placeholders with your specific screenshots and VBA code as required.